-8.4 Phone Now
+8.4 Phone Now (not for Invisible-In-Canal)

 The Phone Now function automatically switches your present listening program to your telephone program when a telephone receiver, equipped with a magnet, is close to your ear.
 When you remove the telephone receiver from your ear, the hearing aid automatically returns to the previous listening program.